compute-io/chunkify/README.md

 ##### _padding_value_

+The default padding value is `null`.
 Set this option to pad with a value other than `null`.

 ``` javascript
 var opts = {